baglen/kps/README.md

 # Keep Photo System
 ## Backend service for KPS
-### This system is designed to automate the activities of the installer and system manager.
+### This system is designed to automate the activities of the installer specialist and system manager.

 ### Stack used:
   Java 11,